Coronavirus forces small businesses to rethink strategies

 Business is down by nearly half at Jet City Device Repair’s two Seattle-area locations that repair smartphones and other electronic devices.

 Some brand-new entrepreneurs are being forced to rework their strategies.
-Randi Braun, who set up her executive coaching company three months ago, is pleased with how the business is going but her growth is coming from individual clients — corporate clients have put their plans to work with her on hold.
+Randi Braun, who began running her executive coaching company full-time three months ago, is pleased with how the business is going but her growth is coming from individual clients — some prospective new corporate clients have put their conversations with her on hold.
 She in turn is rethinking some of the investments she was planning for her business, such as starting a new training program.

-"I'm watching my spending much more carefully than I was just six weeks ago," says Braun, who's located in New York.
-"I hate being part of that domino effect, but the prudence feels necessary."
+“I’m watching my spending much more carefully than I was just six weeks ago,” says Braun, who’s located in Washington, D.C.
+“I hate being part of that domino effect, but the prudence feels necessary.”

-The outbreak is prompting some businesses to accelerate planned changes.
-Dr. Adam Mamelak, a dermatologist in Austin, Texas, has considered adding telemedicine to his practice; that would allow him to diagnose patients'conditions using video.
-No cases or suspected cases of coronavirus have been reported yet in Austin, but the big South by Southwest film, media and music gathering in the city scheduled to start Friday has been canceled.

-Mamelak has had patients request consultations via video when they're too busy to come in.
-If and when the coronavirus spreads to Austin, he expects to hear more of those requests.